 The best way to avoid developmental disorders and the resulting joint pains is to start out on the right foot.
 This means buying your dog from a reputable breeder who can prove there is no hip dysplasia in the parent's bloodline.
 However, even if there is no history of dysplasia, there is no guarantee your dog won't suffer from this problem.

 The other option is to make sure you take your dog in for routine x-rays and diagnostics to ensure you catch any signs of dysplasia at the earliest possible moment so that your dog can get the treatment they need.
 There are several surgical and medical treatments that can be used to minimize the damage and pain.

 Lack of Exercise and Canine Obesity

 Not surprisingly, there is a huge surge in canine obesity in the U.S. going on.
 There are many ways in which obesity can cause health issues in dogs.
 One of the most devastating of these problems is arthritis as your dog ages.

 The first thing you need to do is put your dog on a very healthy diet, one that is nutritionally balanced and species-specific.
 Dogs are carnivores in nature; they do not need a carb-based, low-fat diet.
-Carbs can cause inflammation, which is certainly not what he needs if he is already suffering from joint-related pains.
-A good diet is a long-term solution that will not only help with joint pain, it will help with his overall health.
+Carbs can cause inflammation, which is certainly not what they need if they are already suffering from joint-related pains.
+A good diet is a long-term solution that will not only help with joint pain, it will help with your pooch's overall health.

 Along with a healthy diet, your dog needs plenty of exercise.
 Without regular walks, chances to run and play, and regular aerobic exercise, your dog can end up with a range of problems that can lead to joint pain.
 The solution is to make sure your dog gets at least 20 minutes of vigorous exercise 3 times a week and walks the rest of the week.
-Not only is making sure he gets plenty of exercise good for your dog, since you have to go with him, it will be good for you as well.
+Not only is making sure they get plenty of exercise good for your dog, since you have to go with them, it will be good for you as well.

 Injuries Early in Life